-Table 3 highlights the gap between number of units approved and completions.
-From the period of 2016 to 2020, total completions per annum have been at a median1 average of 29 homes - whilst the total number of units approved has been at a median of 85 units per annum.
+Table 3 highlights the gap between the number of units approved and completions.
+From the period of 2017 to 2021 the total number of completions per annum have been at a median average of 33 homes - whilst the total number of units approved have been at a median of 78 units per annum.
+This gap is likely a reflection of the complex nature of delivering housing on the ground even with planning approval in place.

-As can be seen from chart 2 and there was a significant increase for both completions and approvals in 2019, however this was followed by a dip in 2020 due to the COVID pandemic that stalled construction and affected the confidence in the housing market in terms of approvals.
-In chart 2 it can be seen that windfall provides a steady contribution towards overall housing delivery in the National Park.
+As can be seen from chart 1 below there was a significant increase in approvals in 2019, however, this was followed by a dip in 2020 due to the COVID pandemic which stalled construction and led to delays.
+With the easing of restrictions and general resumption of activity, there has been a significant increase in the completion of residential units in 2021.
+The chart also demonstrates the steady contribution of windfall units towards the overall housing delivery in the National Park.

-Chart 2 - completions over the last 5 years (2016-2020) split by allocated site and windfall
+Chart 1 - completions over the last 5 years (2017-2021) split by allocated site and windfall